encode/django-rest-framework/docs/topics/html-and-forms.md

 ## Rendering HTML

-In order to return HTML responses you'll need to either `TemplateHTMLRenderer`, or `StaticHTMLRenderer`.
+In order to return HTML responses you'll need to use either `TemplateHTMLRenderer`, or `StaticHTMLRenderer`.

 The `TemplateHTMLRenderer` class expects the response to contain a dictionary of context data, and renders an HTML page based on a template that must be specified either in the view or on the response.